Market research 101: Avatar interviews

 Then once you’ve pinpointed who you want to help, it’s important to talk to a couple of them before you start creating content or even products and packages for them; get a feel of what they’re struggling with and what they’re looking for, instead of assuming you’ve got a great offering and people will just line up to pay for it.
 Click to watch the video on what’s an avatar and why you need one.

-First of all, decide on who your avatar is.
-Don’t go with a broad description of your target audience; that could have you end up with very wrong information.
+First of all, decide who your avatar is.
+Don’t go with a broad description of your target audience; that could mean you end up with very wrong information.

-E.g. if your avatar is a 36-year-old stay-at-home pregnant mom who started her own business so she can make money from home and avoid going back to a job she hates (but she needs to pay the bills)… (just an example!)
+For example, if your avatar is a 36-year-old stay-at-home pregnant mom who started her own business to make money from home and avoid going back to a job she hates (but she needs to pay the bills)… (just an example!)

 Once you’ve decided on who you want to interview, a couple of things could hold you back:

 That’s fine; if you’re totally sure they’re out there though, start looking for them.
-Ask friends, business acquaintances, put it out on social media, ask your mailing list (if you have one)…
+Ask friends, and business acquaintances, put it out on social media, ask your mailing list (if you have one).

 If you cannot find one single person who fits the avatar description, that could mean you’ll have to change said description.
 Because how will you be able to sell products or services to a whole group of people, if you don’t even know where to find a single one of them to interview?

-Don’t worry, there are still ways around this; that could be to use a discovery call to get the information you need; use a Facebook group; use live events;… - there are many possibilities! (set up a call here if you’d like me to help you brainstorm - free & no strings attached).
+Don’t worry, there are still ways around this; that could be to use a discovery call to get the information you need; use a Facebook group; or use live events;… - there are many possibilities!

 Sandrine | SmartAlpaca Marketing